Micro-mobility/Lithium Ion Battery Fire Reporting Program

 Li-on Data Collection Stats to date:

-- 93% Occurred inside the building.
-In only 12% of these incidents the device was able to be moved outside and extinguished.
+- 94% Occurred inside the building.
+In only 12% of these occurrences the device was able to be moved outside and extinguished.

-- While fire incidents were almost 50/50 between residential and non-residential buildings, 100% of these occurred On Campus (any type of building or outside)
+- Fire incidents were approximate 41% residential and 59% non-residential buildings, 100% of these occurred On Campus (any type of building or outside)

 - Devices causing these incidents: